grafana/grafana/docs/sources/panels-visualizations/visualizations/alert-list/index.md

 ### Show inactive

-Filter alerts with no instances.
-Prometheus alerts will have 0 instances when in the Normal (inactive) state.
-By default these are hidden, if you choose you can show them by toggling this switch.
+Filter for Prometheus alerts with no instances.
+Prometheus alerts have zero (0) instances when in the Normal (inactive) state and these are hidden by default.
+You can choose to show them by toggling this switch.
+If the Alert instance label filter is configured, it will take precedence and inactive alert rules will be hidden.

 ## Alert state filter